usnistgov/dioptra/docs/source/how-to/setup-dioptra/reference/deployment-template-reference.rst

 container_registry
 ~~~~~~~~~~~~~~~~~~

-**Default:** *empty string*
+**Default:** ``ghcr.io/usnistgov``

-This is needed if you want to use the Dioptra container images from a container registry.
+This is the registry prefix for the Dioptra container images.
-If you wish to use the prebuilt Dioptra images published to GitHub, then you would answer ``ghcr.io/usnistgov``.
+The default value, ``ghcr.io/usnistgov``, points to the prebuilt Dioptra images published to GitHub.
-Otherwise, leave this blank.
+If you are using locally built images instead, set this to an empty string.

 .. seealso::